CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03d2-GuestShell-Ex1.md

     ```

     You can run IOS XE commands from the Guest Shell CLI.
 Simply precede the IOS XE command `<IOS command>` with the
-    Guest Shell command `dohost`: `dohost '<IOS command>'`.
-For example, to display the IOS XE device interface
+    Guest Shell command `dohost`, for example `dohost '<IOS command>'`.
+To display the IOS XE device interface
     summary, run the command `dohost 'show ip interface brief'` from the Guest Shell CLI (do not forget to include
-    the single quotes:
+    the single quotes):

     ```
     [guestshell@guestshell ~]$ dohost 'show ip interface brief'